Lens exchange – Vision Correction for Patients Over 45 Years Old

 About lens replacement as a treatment method

-In lens replacement, a custom-made lens is inserted, providing clear vision at both near and far distances without the need for glasses.
-Based on a thorough preliminary examination, we determine the type of lens that will give you the best result according to your vision and individual needs.
+In lens replacement eye surgery, a custom-made lens is implanted, providing sharp vision at both near and far distances.
+Based on a thorough preliminary examination, we assess the lens type that will give you the best outcome according to your vision and needs.

-The goal of the treatment is to give you natural and stable vision so that you can live a glasses-free life, whether it’s reading, working on screens or driving.
+The goal of the treatment is to provide you with natural and stable vision, allowing you to live a freer life whether it involves reading, screen work, or driving.

 The artificial lens is selected based on your eyes, vision defects, and individual needs, so it can correct both presbyopia and other vision impairments.